 - Evidence that the defendant will not be able to pay monetary damages as a remedy

-Obtaining a preliminary or permanent injunction in your trademark case can be critical to protect your rights and minimize the damage you incur.
-If you have a trademark infringement issue related to an injunction or any other intellectual property issue, please feel free to contact us anytime.
+If you have a trademark infringement issue related to an injunction, please feel free to contact us anytime.